Sarcomere-Dynamics/Sarcomere_Dynamics_Resources/README.md

 ```python
 pip install ArtusAPI
 ```
 Once this is complete, the software dependecies are all met!

+>[!Note]
+>Please make sure that the latest version of the pip package is installed.

 #### 1.2.2 Use Cloned Repository
 If you plan to eventually make changes to the source code, you will need to clone the GitHub *SARCOMERE_DYNAMICS_RESOURCES* repository.
 Once cloned, you can utilize the *requirements.txt* included in the package to install the dependencies.
 With a terminal open, execute the following command: